payara/Payara-Community-Documentation/documentation/payara-micro/asadmin/using-the-payara-micro-api.md

 It is possible to execute administration commands programmatically using the [Payara Micro API](/documentation/payara-micro/appendices/micro-api.md).
 There are two methods available to do this, both named `run`.

-The first, `run(String command, String... args )`, runs the specified _asadmin_ command on all instances in the runtime's cluster.
+The **first**, `run(String command, String... args )`, runs the specified _asadmin_ command on all instances in the runtime's cluster.
 It returns a `Map<InstanceDescriptor, Future<ClusterCommandResult>>`, which can be used to inspect the results of the execution on each instance the command was executed.

-The second, `run(Collection<InstanceDescriptor> members, String command, String... args )`, runs the specified _asadmin_ command on all instances contained in the `Collection` supplied.
+The **second**, `run(Collection<InstanceDescriptor> members, String command, String... args )`, runs the specified _asadmin_ command on all instances contained in the `Collection` supplied.
 As with the previous method, it returns a `Map<InstanceDescriptor, Future<ClusterCommandResult>>`, which can be used to inspect the results of the command execution.

-For both methods, it's recommended to use the method `getClusteredPayaras()` provided by `PayaraMicroRuntime` to retrieve the list of all instances in the cluster an determine which command executions are filtered.
+For both methods, it's recommended to use the `getClusteredPayaras()` method exposed by the `PayaraMicroRuntime` class to retrieve a list of all the instances in the cluster and determine which command executions should be filtered.

 Examples of using the first and second methods can be seen in section [Deploying Applications Using an asadmin Command](deploying/deploy-program-asadmin.md).